 New Jersey Prenuptial Agreements

-A New Jersey prenuptial agreement, also referred to as an “antenuptial agreement” or simply a “prenup”, is a contract between soon to be spouses that defines the parties’ rights and obligations in the event of a divorce.
+New Jersey prenuptial agreement, also referred to as an “antenuptial agreement” or simply a “prenup”, is a contract between soon to be spouses that defines the parties’ rights and obligations in the event of a divorce.
 In general, prenuptial agreements are looked at favorably by New Jersey Courts.
-However, prenuptial agreements have been invalidated if not drafted and executed properly.
+However, a prenuptial agreement may be invalidated if it is not drafted or executed properly.

 New Jersey Law on Prenuptial Agreements

 New Jersey prenuptial agreements executed on or after November 3, 1988, are governed by the provisions of the Uniform Premarital and Pre-Civil Union Agreement Act.
 (N.J.S.A.
 37:2-31–N.J.S.A.
 37:2-41).
 New Jersey case law plays an integral role in the interpretation of the Act.

 To be enforceable in New Jersey, a prenuptial agreement must be in writing, signed by both parties, and executed voluntarily.
 In addition, New Jersey prohibits “unconscionable” prenuptial agreements.
 The word “unconscionable” is a technical term defined by New Jersey statute.
 Pursuant to N.J.S.A. § 37:2-38(c):